 In 2007, Kellwood Company also acquired Baby Phat, bringing both the men’s and women’s collections under one corporate umbrella.

 By the late 2000s, the brand faced increasing competition in the urban wear market.
 As new brands emerged and consumer preferences shifted, its popularity declined.
-In 2010, the Chinese apparel manufacturer Sichuan Lesaunda Industrial Group acquired the brand from Kellwood, aiming to expand its Asian presence.
+In 2010, the Chinese apparel manufacturer Sichuan Lesaunda Industrial Group acquired the brand from Kellwood to expand its presence in Asia.

 After the acquisition, information about the company’s operations became less frequent.
 While the label didn’t disappear entirely, it became much less visible in the U.S. market.

-By 2015, the focus was mainly on the Asian market, which retained some recognition.
+By 2015, the focus had shifted primarily to the Asian market, which still commanded some recognition.
 However, the brand had largely disappeared from major U.S. and European retailers.

 From 2016 to 2020, the company operated primarily as a licensed brand, with various companies holding the rights to produce and sell apparel and accessories in different regions.

 By 2023, the brand’s market presence and influence, which had been strong in the 1990s and early 2000s, had greatly diminished.
 However, the label still holds a significant place in the history of hip-hop and fashion, representing a time when street style had a major impact on mainstream fashion.
-The brand’s story, from 1992 to 2023, reflects the rise and fall of a fashion label deeply tied to music culture.
+The brand’s story, spanning from 1992 to 2023, reflects the rise and fall of a fashion label deeply rooted in music culture.
 While it saw a period of massive popularity and success, it struggled to adapt to a changing consumer base.
-Even though its influence has waned, the brand’s legacy inspires younger designers and streetwear enthusiasts.
+Although its influence has waned, the brand’s legacy continues to inspire younger designers and streetwear enthusiasts.

 Meaning and History